kkots/ggxrd_hitbox_overlay_2211/README.md

 - A match (training session) must currently be running;
 - The mod is not currently disabled using `disableModToggle` or `startDisabled`.

-There's also a toggle you can use instead of holding down a button, and that toggle is the `continuousScreenshotToggle` setting in the `.ini`.
+There's also a toggle you can use instead of holding down a button, and that toggle is a checkbox in the mod's UI called 'Continuous Screenshotting Mode' or you can also edit the `continuousScreenshotToggle` setting in the `.ini`.
 It doesn't require `allowContinuousScreenshotting` to be set to `true` in order to work, can be any hotkey and toggles continuous screenshotting on and off, but it still works only under the aforementioned conditions.

 ### Non-transparent screenshotting

-To take regular, non-transparency-enabled screenshots you can set the `dontUseScreenshotTransparency` setting to `true` in the `.ini` file (which must be placed into the game's folder).
+To take regular, non-transparency-enabled screenshots you can set the `dontUseScreenshotTransparency` setting to `true` either through the mod's UI window or in the `.ini` file (which must be placed into the game's folder).

 ### Converting PNGs into WEBP animation with transparency with ffmpeg